-- Students need to have 5 GCSEs at grade 4 (C) or above including a 4 (C) grade in English Language
+- Students need to have 5 GCSEs at grade 4 or above including a grade 4 in English Language

-- Alternatively, a merit grade in BTEC Level 2 Extended Certificate is acceptable with 4 (C) grade in English Language
+- Alternatively, a merit grade in BTEC Level 2 Extended Certificate is acceptable with grade 4 in English Language

-Student interested in studying teaching at university need a grade 4 (C) in Mathematics
+Students interested in studying teaching at university (primary education) need a grade C in Mathematics

-Student interested in studying nursing at university need a grade 4 (C) in Science
+Students interested in studying nursing and social work at university need a grade C in Mathematics

-It is important to be interested in working in the caring field in the future and for students to have a caring nature.
+It is important to be interested in working in the caring field in the future and for students to have a caring nature including empathy.

 Who are the teachers?